nhsconnect/ITK-FHIR-Emergency-Care-eDischarge/pages/explore/explore_EC_eDischarge_def.md

 The message definition is available as a HTML rendered version for human consumption [Emergency Care eDischarge MessageDefinition rendered](https://fhir.nhs.uk/STU3/MessageDefinition/ITK-EC-eDischarge-MessageDefinition-Instance-1)

-The xml version for machine processing is available as a GIST file
+The xml version for machine processing is available as a GIST file see below.

 <script src="https://gist.github.com/IOPS-DEV/2167ef426c2d4c76d3479153e83745cc.js"></script>